 Interested persons or groups may submit comments or information on these possible rules in writing until 4:30 p.m. on Friday, February 3, 2017.
 Written comments, questions, requests to receive a draft of the rules when it has been prepared, and requests for more information on these possible rules should be directed to: Jodi Pope at Campaign Finance and Public Disclosure Board, 190 Centennial Office Building, 658 Cedar Street, St. Paul, Minnesota 55155; (651) 539-1183; fax (651) 539-1196 or (800) 357-4114; firstname.lastname@example.org or submit written comments via the Office of Administrative Hearings Rulemaking e-comments website at https://minnesotaoah.granicusideas.com (discussion opens December 5, 2016).

 The Board plans to appoint a subcommittee of Board members to develop the proposed rule language.
 The first subcommittee meeting will be held in January 2017.
 Notice of the subcommittee meetings will be posted on this website.
 The subcommittee meetings will be open to the public and interested parties will have the opportunity to comment on the proposed rule topics and language.

 If you would like to

-receive notices related to the Board's rulemaking activities, including the
+receive notices related to the Board's current rulemaking activities, please subscribe to our

 rulemaking notice list here: